Apr 3, 201024 appreciated comments

 The flat logo (above) was lifted from the Gravity Flooring website.
-I think the kerning looks a little off either side of the arrow due to the animation shown on the site, but I’m not sure.
+The kerning looks a little off either side of the arrow due to the animation shown on the site, but I’m not sure.

 Very clever and very nice.
 I’d adjust the letter-spacing around the arrow though if it were me.
 It seems a bit tight on the right side with the “i”.